 The Travel Channel aired two season’s of Chef Bourdain’s show The Layover.
 His new show, Anthony Bourdain: Parts Unknown airs on the CNN Network.
 The series received the 2014 Peabody Award for expanding viewer’s palates and horizons in equal measure, and the Voices of Courage and Conscience award from the U.S. Muslim Public Affairs Council for the Israel/Gaza episode.
 Chef Bourdain has been a judge on Top Chef and serves as a consultant and writer for the HBO series, Treme.

 Chef Bourdain is the executive producer for the PBS series Mind of a Chef.
 The program follows chefs as they visit inspirational destinations around the world and culinary icons that have shaped their careers.
-Season one, featured David Chang; season two, featured Sean Brock followed by April Bloomfield; season three, which premiers in September 2014, will follow Ed Lee and Magnus Nilsson.
+Season one, featured David Chang; season two, featured Sean Brock followed by April Bloomfield; season three, which premiered in September 2014, follows Ed Lee and Magnus Nilsson.
 Mind of a Chef received the 2014 James Beard Award for best television program on location and a 2014 Emmy award for Outstanding Culinary Program.

 In 2008, Chef Bourdain was inducted into the James Beard Foundation Who’s Who of Food & Beverage in America.
 He has won several Emmys, a Clio, a Critics Choice, and a Webby award for his writing and television series.